Morzomb/All-jellyfin-media-server/README.md

 ### Sonarr :

-[Sonarr](https://sonarr.tv/) est un logiciel de gestion de séries TV qui vous permet de rechercher, télécharger et gérer automatiquement vos séries TV préférées.
-Il fonctionne avec de nombreux types de trackers et de clients torrent et prend en charge la recherche automatique de sous-titres.
+[Sonarr](https://sonarr.tv/) is TV show management software that allows you to search, download, and manage your favorite TV shows automatically.
+It works with many types of trackers and torrent clients and supports automatic subtitle downloading.

 <div style="text-align: center">